|

 - As many as I love, I rebuke and chasten: be zealous therefore, and repent.

-- Beware ye of the leaven of the Pharisees, which is hypocrisy.
-For there is nothing covered, that shall not be revealed; neither hid, that shall not be known.[Hypocrisy is talking about God, with conduct and conversation of a godly manner.
-Pretending to be a godly person, while practicing: greed, lying, pornography, drunkenness, slander, rage, lusts, etc. He tells us any hypocrisy will eventually exposed and shamed.
+(Hypocrisy is talking about God, without your conduct and conversation being of a godly manner, pretending to be a godly person, while practicing: greed, lying, pornography, drunkenness, slander, rage, lusts, etc. He tells us any hypocrisy will eventually exposed and shamed.

 Hypocrisy is talking about religion while living in sin.
-And he answered and said to them, "Well has Isaiah prophesied of you hypocrites, as it is written, 'This people honors me with their lips, but their heart is far from me.]
+And he answered and said to them, "Well has Isaiah prophesied of you hypocrites, as it is written, 'This people honors me with their lips, but their heart is far from me. )

 - You have forsaken your first love.
 Remember the height from which you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lamp stand from its place.